arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/02-step.md

 Navigate to the <a href="https://app.datadoghq.com/dashboard/lists" target="_datadog">**Dashboards List**</a> page and you'll find a list of dashboards provided to you by Datadog.
 Some of these out of the box dashboards are specifically designed to help you get a good overview of your Real User Monitoring data.
 These are all of the dashboards that start with **RUM** in the list.

-> **Note:** The workshop's environment is hosted from Germany, so the traffic generated from Puppeteer will show up as if it's coming from there.

 ### User Sessions Dashboard

 1. Start by navigating to the dashboard titled **RUM - User Sessions**.
 You'll be brought to a dashboard that looks like the following image:

   ![The User Sessions dashboard gives insight and demographics about users that are interacting with an application.](assets/user-session-dashboard.png)

-2. On this page, you'll get a general overview of user session data throughout the time period set in the upper-right of the page.
+2. On this page, you'll get a general overview of user session data during the time period set in the upper-right of the page.

   To get a better view, update this time to be the last 30 minutes.